Radiative first-order phase transitions to next-to-next-to-leading order

 In addition to $x$, we use $y \define \frac{m_3^2}{g_3^4}$ \cite{Kajantie:1995kf}.
 With these dimensionless variables, and scaling $\phi\to g_3 \phi$, the leading-order potential is

 In the broken phase, this is of order $\sim x^{-3}$.

 In principle $|y|^{-1/2}$ could also act as an expansion parameter, as it appears in loop corrections through Feynman integrals.
 However, close to the critical temperature $y$ scales as $y\sim x^{-1}$, so it is enough to count powers of $x$.
-Hereafter we set $g_3^2=1$; if necessary, factors of $g_3^2$ can be reinstated by dimensional analysis.
+Hereafter we set $g_3^2=1$; if necessary, factors of $g_3^2$ can be reinserted by dimensional analysis.

-In the EFT approach one first integrates out the heavy vector fields, and highly energetic scalars with $\Vec{p}\sim m_A$, to construct an EFT for the light scalar fields \cite{Gould:2021ccf, Lofgren:2021ogg, Hirvonen:2021zej,Andreassen:2016cvx,Patel:2017aig}.
-At LO this gives equation \eqref{eq:LeadingOrderPotential}.
-Subleading corrections to the EFT action appear at NLO in the $x$ expansion.
+In the EFT approach, one first integrates out the heavy vector fields, to create an EFT for the light scalar fields \cite{Gould:2021ccf, Lofgren:2021ogg, Hirvonen:2021zej}.
+At LO this gives Eq.~\eqref{eq:LeadingOrderPotential}.
+Subleading corrections to the EFT action from the heavy vector fields appear at NLO in the $x$ expansion.
 These corrections come with integer powers of $x$.
 After vector bosons are integrated out, the resulting EFT only contains scalars.
 These scalars give loop corrections which are suppressed by powers of $\lambda_3/m_3 \sim x^{3/2}$.

-Thus, in the fully coupled gauge-Higgs theory, the perturbative expansion is a dual expansion in powers of $x$ and $x^{3/2}$ (up to logarithms), or equivalently an expansion in powers of $x^{1/2}$ starting at order $x$.
+Thus, in the full coupled gauge-Higgs theory, the perturbative expansion about equation \eqref{eq:LeadingOrderPotential} is a dual expansion in powers of $x$ and $x^{3/2}$ (up to logarithms), and should be reliable when $x\ll 1$.

 That said, the potential to NNLO reads

 Here factors of $x$ only signify the suppression of higher-order terms.
 Importantly, the expansion is organized in powers of $x$\te not by loops.